lzbair/javaee/README.md

 ### Web container
 This is the interface between web components (servlets, jsf ...) and the Javee server/platform
 ### EJB container
 This is the interface between enterprise beans and the Java EE server/platform.

+In javaee application, modules are packaged as EAR, JAR and WAR:
+- JAR: EJB modules + EJB deployment descriptor (META-INF/ejb-jar.xml) are packed as JAR files with .jar extenstion.
+It's loaded into EJB container.
+- WAR: Web modules (Servlets, JSPs ..) + WEB  deployment descriptor (WEB-INF/web.xml) are packaged as JAR file with .war extension. loaded into WEB container.
+- EAR: All above files (.jar and .war) are packaged as JAR file with .ear extension.
+It packs also WEB-INF/application.xml